titembaatar/homelab/docs/swarm/stack_deployment.md

 7. **Use NFS volumes** for persistent data across the swarm
 8. **Organize services into multiple stacks** by function (e.g., monitoring, media, databases)
 9. **Create separate overlay networks** for isolation between service groups
-10. **Document your stacks** with comments in the YAML files

-Following these practices will help you maintain a stable, secure, and manageable Docker Swarm environment.
+Following these practices will help maintain a stable, secure, and manageable Docker Swarm environment.